City of Madison, WINeighborhood Indicators Project

-The Madison Neighborhood Indicators Project (NIP) is a tracking system designed to follow neighborhoods' wellness over time.
-Data has been collected since 2008 and can be used to identify trends.
-The NIP aims to support better understanding of the changes within Madison neighborhoods.
-The use of the indicators along with local knowledge and other informational resources can help all Madison neighborhoods thrive.
+The Madison Neighborhood Indicators Project (NIP) is a tracking system designed to follow communities' wellness over time.
+The NIP aims to support better understanding of the changes within Madison communities.
+The use of the indicators along with local knowledge and other informational resources can help all Madison communities thrive.

 Topics in the NIP, 2022 Edition

 The NIP annually measures 56 variables organized within seven topics:

 The NIP can be used by anyone, including community-based organizations, non-profits, educational institutions, the business community, and governmental officials and staff.

 Example Uses for the NIP